BenFash/RateTheWork/README.md

 ### Future Features

-- Search by Category
+- Filter by Category
-    - Implement a search functionality that allows users to filter works by category.
+    - Implement filter functionality that allows users to filter works by category.
     This feature enhances user experience by enabling them to find relevant content more efficiently
 - Direct Messaging Service
     - Introduce a direct messaging service to facilitate communication between community members.
     Users can reach out to each other for quotes or collaborations after viewing each other's work.
     This enhances networking and collaboration within the community.
+The user type field from the profile model would be used here
 - Company and User Home Pages
     - Create dedicated home pages for companies and users to showcase their works and relevant information.
     This feature provides a centralized platform for users to present their portfolio, allowing for greater visibility and engagement.
+The user type field from the profile model would be used here

 These future features aim to enhance user experience, foster collaboration and provide a comprehensive platform for showcasing and connecting with others within the community.